dudolavida/dudolavida.github.io/about.md

 ### More Information
 A plant-based happy rambler, in London UK.

-With a passion for languages & learning
+With a passion for languages, learning and change.

 [comment]: <> (### Contact me...)